404Codez/Titan-Legends-1.0/README.md

 MADE WITH ATOM UPDATE - 1
 Open Game.bat to start Playing!

-YOU NEED TO ETRACT OUT THE FILE TO START PLAYING!!!
+YOU NEED TO EXTRACT OUT THE FILE TO START PLAYING!!!